Analog-Labs/timechain/docs/validator.md

     >./ind_validators/validator3/out_validator3 2>&1 &
 ```
 To guarantee the node could be automatically started after unexpected exit, you can use daemon tool to start the node.

+## monitor
+You need to install monitor system to know the status of validator node.
+You can check [polkadot node monitor](https://wiki.polkadot.network/docs/maintain-guides-how-to-monitor-your-node)

+Analog will extend the service to monitor the chronicle worker.